-3.4 COAL HANDLING
+3.4 Coal handling

-This section will describe and shown on plans, the proposed methods and facilities to be used for coal storage at the Project site and for transferring coal to the handling plant.
-Discussion will be included of any environmental design features of these facilities including bunding of storage facilities.
+This section will describe and show on plans, the proposed methods and facilities to be used for coal storage at the Project site and for transferring coal to the handling plant and coal loading onto trains.
+Discussion will be included of any environmental design features of these facilities including bunding of storage facilities and dust suppression methods.